dgroomes/jackson-playground/README.md

 ## Instructions

-NOTE: I am using macOS and Bash 5.x
+**NOTE**: This was developed on macOS and for my own personal use.

 1. After cloning the repo for the first time, you need to also clone the submodules:
     * `git submodule update --init --recursive`
+2. Update the submodules
+    * If you had previously cloned the project and now want to update the submodules, then use the following command.
+    * `git submodule update --remote`
-1. Switch to Java 11
+4. Switch to Java 11
-1. Build the "edge version" of the Jackson artifacts:
+5. Build the "edge version" of the Jackson artifacts:
     * `./build-jackson-artifacts.sh`
-1. Switch to Java 17
+6. Switch to Java 17
-1. Generate some test./generate-test-data.sh date (some of the tests depend on this):
+7. Generate some test data (some of the tests depend on this):
-    * ``
+    * `./generate-test-data.sh`
-1. Build the project and execute the tests:
+8. Build the project and execute the tests:
     * `./gradlew build`
-1. (Optional) If the tests had previously run and passed and no source code has changed then Gradle might choose to skip your tests when you would otherwise prefer to actually have your tests execute.
+9. (Optional) If the tests had previously run and passed and no source code has changed then Gradle might choose to skip your tests when you would otherwise prefer to actually have your tests execute.
 Force Gradle to run the tests cleaning them out and then running the tests:
     * `./gradlew cleanTest`
     * `./gradlew build` or `./gradlew test`

-## WishList
+## Wish List

 General clean ups, TODOs and things I wish to implement for this project: